 As you saw, the 4% Retirement Withdrawal method is adjusted annually for inflation by most retirees to maintain their purchasing power.

-- Inflation may return to the long term average of 3%.
+- Inflation could return to the long term average of 3%.

 - While it seems highly unlikely, we could have insane inflation rates like we saw in the early 1980’s.In 1980, inflation was over 13%!

 We can reasonably plan for at least 2% inflation in the future.
-Over a decade, 2% a year becomes a 20% nominal adjustment.
+Over only 10 years in retirement, 2% a year becomes a 20% nominal adjustment.

 Read my related post What Are the Risks of Bonds?